HMS Torrid (1917): Design and development

 Torrid was one of ten R-class destroyers ordered by the British Admiralty in March 1916 as part of the Eighth War Construction Programme.
 The R class were a development of the preceding M-class, but differed in having geared turbines to improve fuel consumption, the central gun mounted on a bandstand and minor changes to improve seakeeping.

 The ship was 265 ft long between perpendiculars, with a beam of 26 ft 7 in and a draught of 9 ft 8 in.
 Displacement was 975 LT normal and 1035 LT deep load.
 Power was provided by three Yarrow boilers feeding two Brown-Curtis geared steam turbines rated at 27000 shp and driving two shafts, to give a design speed of 36 kn.
 Three funnels were fitted.
 A total load of 296 LT of fuel oil was carried, giving a design range of 3440 nmi at 15 kn.

 Armament consisted of three 4 in Mk IV QF guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the second and third funnels.
 A single 2-pounder (40 mm) pom-pom anti-aircraft gun was carried, while torpedo armament consisted of two twin mounts for 21 in torpedoes.
+The destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
 The ship had a complement of 82 officers and ratings.